holyaustin/museum3/README.md

 # This command will deploy your smart contract on BSC testnet

-  npx hardhat run scripts/deploy.js --network testnet
+  npx hardhat run scripts/deploy.js --network morphTestnet

 ## Areas where ZKPs can be effectively utilized